What are Headaches ?

 Cervicogenic headache is one of the most common headaches in weight lifting athletes, in those with poor posture and those who have suffered a whiplash injury or concussion injury with resulting neck pain(2).

-How can Chiropractic treatment help with cervicogenic Headaches?
+How Chiropractic treatment may help cervicogenic Headaches?

 Correcting spinal dysfunction and muscular imbalance , reduces the nerve irritation to the trigeminal spinal nucleus.
 With the irritation no longer present the brain stops interpreting it coming from the head and the headache disappears.